rianoc/MQTT_blog/README.md

 ## Reducing data volume

-In our example we are publishing 4 values every seconds, in a day this is 86k updates resulting in 344k sensor values being stored in our database.
+In our example we are publishing 4 values every second, in a day this is 86k updates resulting in 344k sensor values being stored in our database.
 Many of these values will be repeated.
-As these are state changes and not events there is no value is storing repeats.
+As these are state changes and not events there is no value in storing repeats.
 In an IoT project for efficiency this should be addressed at the source and not the destination.
 This edge processing is necessary to reduce the hardware and network requirements throughout the full stack.

 The first step we take is to add a `lastPub` and `lastVal` column to our `sensors` metadata table: